Daniel Cooper (murderer)

-Daniel Richard Cooper (1881 – 1923) of New Zealand was a convicted baby farmer and illegal abortionist.
+Daniel Richard Cooper (18 October 1881 – 16 June 1923) of New Zealand was a convicted baby farmer, suspected serial killer, and illegal abortionist.
 In 1922, he was apprehended at a Wellington suburban property and in 1923 found guilty of murder and executed.
-His wife Martha Elizabeth Cooper was acquitted as being under his influence.
+His wife, Martha Elizabeth Cooper, was acquitted.

 Early life

 Daniel Cooper was born to Elizabeth Ure and George Cooper, in Burns, Otago on 18 October 1881.
 Later in life, he became a builder, Cooper had two periods of contact with the police involving theft, once in Oamaru in 1902, and again in Palmerston North in 1907.
 By 1907, he had settled in Awamangu, Otago and married Marion Burns.
 The couple were itinerant and shifted to New Plymouth and then Gore, Southland, in 1916.
 By then, Cooper had joined the Seventh-day Adventist Church and sold a booklet entitled The Practical Guide to Good Health.